microsoft/fast/specs/date-picker/date-picker.md

 - `allowTextInput` - Whether the date-picker allows input of a date string directly or not.
 - `ariaLabel` - Aria label for screen reader.
 - `type` - Type of picker.
 Supports all of the HTML types. `date` | `month` | `week` | `time` | `datetime-local`
+- `selected-dates` - Dates to be selected.
+- `disabled-dates` - Dates that cannot be selected.

 *Methods*